 Defacing or vandalizing school property or the personal property of others Class II Class II Class II Leaving school grounds without permission; being in an "off limits area"; or being on school grounds at a time when it is clearly prohibited Class II Class II Class II Persistent disruptive behavior which repeatedly interrupts the educational environment Class II Class II Class II Bullying See Policy JICK See Policy JICK See Policy JICK Gambling Class II Class II Class II The threat or perceived threat by word or act to do violence to another where it is reasonably certain that the person has the intention and means to carry out the threat Class II Class II Class II Instigating, engaging in or attempting to fight another student.
 The investigating professional may take into consideration the actions of the student who was attacked if he/she had no reasonable alternative but to physically defend him/herself.
-Class II Class II Class II Sharing, distributing or having for sale any demeaning publication including, but not limited to, the following areas: race, color, ethnic origin, religion, sex, sexual orientation and disability status Class II Class II Class II Repeated Class III Offenses Class II Class II Class II Any other violation which the school Principal considers reasonable to fall within a class II category due to its severity Class II Class II Class II Extorting or maliciously threatening another student in order to gain money or objects Class II Class II Class I belonging to that student
+Class II Class II Class II Sharing, distributing or having for sale any demeaning publication including, but not limited to, the following areas: race, color, ethnic origin, religion, sex, sexual orientation and disability status Class II Class II Class II Repeated Class III Offenses Class II Class II Class II Any other violation which the school Principal considers reasonable to fall within a class II category due to its severity.
+Class II Class II Class II Possession of a toy gun Class II Class I Class I

-Bringing or possessing a firearm, as defined in Section Class I As required by Class I As required Class I As required 921 of Title XVIII of the U.S. Code, on school grounds or within the "Safe School Zone" (as defined in RSA 193-D:1) without written authorization from the Superintendent law by law by law Possession of a pellet gun, BB gun, BB rifle, or paint gun on school grounds or within the "Safe School Zone" (as defined in RSA 193-D:1) Class I Class I Class I Distribution, exchange, or selling of drugs or possession of drugs with the intent to distribute, exchange or sell Class I Class I Class I Starting or attempting to start a fire on school property Class I Class I Class I Using or threatening to use any dangerous object, weapon, destructive devices, or any instrument which might be capable of inflicting bodily injury; and/or assaulting, attacking or threatening to cause physical injury with or without any dangerous object to any adult or student Class I Class I Class I Possession of alcohol, illegal drugs or drug paraphernalia or being under the influence of alcohol, illegal drugs or any substance purported to be an illegal drug Class I Class I Class I Causing a false fire alarm or a bomb scare Class I Class I Class I Any act of sexual violence Class I Class I Class I Possession of any dangerous object, weapon, fireworks, destructive devices or any other instrument which may be capable of inflicting bodily injury Class I Class I Class I Unlawful entry Class I Class I Class I
+Extorting or maliciously threatening another student in order to gain money or objects belonging to that student Class II Class II Class I Bringing or possessing a firearm, as defined in Section 921 of Title XVIII of the U.S. Code, on school grounds or within the "Safe School Zone" (as defined in RSA 193-D:1) without written authorization from the Superintendent Class I As required by law Class I As required by law Class I As required by law Possession of a pellet gun, BB gun, BB rifle, or paint gun on school grounds or within the "Safe School Zone" (as defined in RSA 193-D:1) Class I Class I Class I Distribution, exchange, or selling of drugs or possession of drugs with the intent to distribute, exchange or sell Class I Class I Class I Starting or attempting to start a fire on school property Class I Class I Class I Using or threatening to use any dangerous object, weapon, destructive devices, or any instrument which might be capable of inflicting bodily injury; and/or assaulting, attacking or threatening to cause physical injury with or without any dangerous object to any adult or student Class I Class I Class I Possession of alcohol, illegal drugs or drug paraphernalia or being under the influence of alcohol, illegal drugs or any substance purported to be an illegal drug Class I Class I Class I Causing a false fire alarm or a bomb scare Class I Class I Class I Any act of sexual violence Class I Class I Class I

-Inciting others to violence and/or encouraging other students to join in a disturbance Class I Class I Class I Repeated Class III or II Offenses Class I Class I Class I Any other violations which the school principal considers reasonable to fall within this category due to its severity.
+Possession of any dangerous object, weapon, fireworks, destructive devices or any other instrument which may be capable of inflicting bodily injury Class I Class I Class I Unlawful entry Class I Class I Class I Inciting others to violence and/or encouraging other students to join in a disturbance Class I Class I Class I Repeated Class III or II Offenses Class I Class I Class I Any other violations which the school principal considers reasonable to fall within this category due to its severity.
 Class I Class I Class I